ArcticMC/Scenarios/descriptions.md

 ### Good Game (L)
 > The first player to say "gg." after a player dies, will receive a reward.
 It can either be a diamond, cake, piece of gold, or a firework.
 The first player to say "eZ", "rekt", "loser", "your bad", or "kys", will get blindness, withered, or poisoned.
 WARNING: If you spam "gg." too much, you will be muted!!!
 Also, if you spam any bad messages, you will either be muted for a long time or banned!!!

-### Go To Hell (H, not comb.)
-> After a certain time period (45-60 minutes into the game.)
-Players will proceed into the Nether.
-If the player is not in the nether, they will take 0.5 hearts every 30 seconds until they go into the nether.
-(Required: Portal Trapping/Camping will be disabled for this scenario.)

 ### Grave Robbers (L)
 > Whenever a player dies, their stuff will be in a grave, with a double chest.